 - Outdoor watch (military or survival style)

-There are quite a few random items that don’t really fit in any of the above categories.
-Yet, you might still definitely want to consider adding them to your own bug out bag.
+Quite a few random items don’t really fit in any of the above categories.
+Yet, you might still definitely want to consider adding them to your bug-out bag.
 However, that is all about your personal preferences:

 - Sewing kit